ironbar/orangutan/reports/04_Modeling.md

 without any sense and gets stuck and bounces from left to right.
 However 011_more_memory_max_action achieves the best test score until now.

 I'm going to try using 128 frames to see if those bounces dissapear.
 Also duplicate memory size from 64 to 128.
-The metrics are quite similar so I have decided to drop beta from 1e-2 to 1e-3 (step=36.5k)
+The metrics are quite similar so I have decided to drop beta from 1e-2 to 1e-3 (step=36.5k).
+After doing this I can see a clearly drop on entropy.
+On epoch 53k I decrease beta even more to 1e-4.
+With this changes entropy decreases to 0.5 while on the previous trainings the smaller value was close to one.
+However the cumulative reward does not improve.
+Decreasing the learning rate does not improve the cumulative reward either.
+This agent keeps also bouncing and does not seem to navigate well, it moves backwards without any sense.
+So increasing the memory, the number of frames, decreasing beta and decreasing learning rate did not improve the agent.

 #### Ideas for improving